usdot-jpo-ode/jpo-cvmanager/conflictmonitor/README.md

 This directory contains useful configuration files for the jpo-conflictmonitor.

-## ./docker - jpo-conflictmonitor Connect/Mongo Configuration Files
+## datasets

+This directory contains ConflictMonitor JSON files to load into MongoDB

+## kafka

-This directory contains the configuration files for the Connect/Mongo service for the jpo-conflictmonitor project.
+This directory contains kafka scripts, used for initializing the relevant kafka topics required for ConflictMonitor components